House of Henneberg

 The House of Henneberg was a medieval German comital family (Grafen) which from the 11th century onwards held large territories in the Duchy of Franconia.
 Their county was raised to a princely county (Gefürstete Grafschaft) in 1310.

-Upon the extinction of the line in the late 16th century, most of the territory was inherited by the Saxon House of Wettin and subsequently incorporated into the Thuringian estates of its Ernestine branch.
+Upon the extinction of the line in the late 17th century, most of the territory was inherited by the Saxon House of Wettin and subsequently incorporated into the Thuringian estates of its Ernestine branch.

 Origins

 The distant origins of this family are speculative yet seem to originate in the Middle Rhine Valley, east of modern-day France.
 Charibert, a nobleman in Neustria is the earliest recorded ancestor of the family, dating before 636.
 Five generations pass between Charibert and the next descendant of note, Robert III of Worms.
-Both the Capetian dynasty and the Elder House of Babenberg (Popponids) are direct male lineal descendants of Count Robert I and therefore referred to as Robertians.
+Both the Capetian dynasty and the Popponids (Elder House of Babenberg) are direct male lineal descendants of Count Robert I and therefore referred to as Robertians.
+Of the Popponids, the Henneberg are most likely to descend from Poppo, Duke of Thuringia.

 The designation Babenberger, from the castle of Bamberg (Babenberch), was established in the 12th century by the chronicler Otto of Freising, himself a member of the Babenberg family.
-The later House of Babenberg, which ruled what became the Duchy of Austria, claimed to come of the Popponid dynasty.
-However, the descent of the first margrave Leopold I of Austria († 994) remains uncertain.
+The later Younger or Austrian House of Babenberg, which ruled what became the Duchy of Austria, claimed to come of the Elder Babenberg dynasty.
+However, the descent of the first margrave Leopold I of Austria († 994) from the Elder Babenberger remains uncertain.